wciesialka/lua-png-encoder/README.md

 # lua-png-encoder

-A PNG encoder written in Lua
+A PNG encoder written solely in Lua, also including a DEFLATE implementation.